darul-eng/gg3-final-project-frontend/README.md

     - On the right, there is a comment section.
 Logged-in users can comment.
     - Click on the user photo to log out.

 ---

+## Explanation of Structure Project
+1. In the root project you can see several folders and files, such as src, env.local-example, package.json, Dockerfile and so on.
+2. Inside the src folder there are several folders and files

+   - there is index.js and App.js which is the starting point of this project, in app js there is a definition of `React Router`
+   - then there is a pages folder, which stores files according to the pages of the application, namely Authentication, Home, and Video Details.
+   - then there is a components folder that contains the components used to build this application.
+   - then there is a hooks folder that contains custom hooks that are used in this application.
+   - then there is a context folder that stores the video context as data that can be accessed by all its children.
+   - finally there is a helper folder that contains functions used for application utilities

+---